MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 Given schedule mode is:

 -   **fixed units**
--   project calendar is 9-5p is 9-5pst, Mon, Tue, Thurs, Friday (NO WORK WEDNESDAYS)
+-   project calendar is 9-5 pm is 9-5 pm pst, Mon, Tue, Thurs, Friday (NO WORK WEDNESDAYS)
--   and resource calendar is 9-1p PST Mon to Fri
+-   and resource calendar is 9-1 pm PST Mon to Fri

 This assignment is for one week, four hours a day.
 This is because the resource calendar is from 9-1 PST, or four hours a day.